exoplatform/web-conferencing/documentation/ACHITECTURE.md

      *             will provide an object with call information.
 In general it is a serialized to JSON
      *             Java class, extended from IdentityInfo - consult related classes for full set of available bean fields.
      *
-     * Thus method returns a jQuery promise.
+     * This method returns a jQuery promise.
 When it resolved (done) it should offer a jQuery element of a button(s) container.
      * When rejected (failed), need return an error description text (it may be shown directly to an user), the connector
      * will not be added to the call button and user will not see it.
      */